sowrensen/zkconnect/readme.md

 ### Supported Devices

 This script uses [pyzk](https://github.com/fananimi/pyzk) library to communicate with devices, hence it should support any device supported by pyzk.
+However, it is explicitly tested with ZKTeco F18 and K40 models.
+If you get it working with more devices, let me know.

 ## Usage